China Car of the Year

 China Car of the Year is an award presented to the winning car launched in China during the course of the year.
 The first year of the awards was 2014.
 It is judged by an independent panel made up of automotive journalists and experts.
+Along with the most prestigious "Car of the Year" award.

+The award has gone through several changes since 2014.

-Along with the most prestigious “Car of the Year” award, there are additional categories including SUV of the year, Green car of the year, Performance car of the year, and Design of the year.
+In 2015, in addition to "Car of the Year", "Performance Car of the Year", "Green Car of the Year" and "Design Car of the Year", the "SUV of the Year" was added.

+In 2024, the "Green Car of the Year" was replaced by "Budget Car of the Year".